A common question I get is "why are your pieces so expensive?"

 The changes needed in the fashion industry are far and wide.
 And there are many of us who have committed to this change, but the biggest force for good comes from consumers.
 Where we spend our dollar really does matter.
 And yes, a garment made responsibly, that compensates the people and communities who help make it, may cost a little more, but it is an investment piece for all the right reasons – an investment in a better world.

-As consumers, our power is our voice and our choice.
+As consumers, our power is our voice and our choice, so:

 *Find brands that are centered on empowering workers, and sustainable practices